ibexa/documentation-developer/docs/tutorials/extending_admin_ui/3_filtering_the_content_list.md

-# Step 3a - Filtering the content list
+# Step 3a - Filtering query results

 In this step you will enable the content list to be filtered by Content Types.
 The following tutorial requires the completed [Step 2 - Creating a top menu item](2_creating_a_content_list.md).